AI-Final-Project-Email/AI_Email_Tone/README.md

 ```
 Hi Team,

-I hope this email finds you well.
-I think we need to discuss the delays in our project.
-You always say the deadlines are manageable, but they never seem to be met.
+I hope this email find you well.
+I think we need to discuss the delys in our project.
+You alawys say the deadlines are manageble, but they never seems to be met.

-Maybe we could have planned better, but I shouldn’t have to constantly follow up.
-No offense, but it feels like some of you aren’t taking ownership of your tasks.
+Maybe we could have planned better, but I shouldn’t have to constanly follows up.
+No offens, but it feels like some of you arn’t taking ownership of yur tasks.

-Please review your tasks before tomorrow’s meeting and come prepared with suggestions for improvement.
+Please review your tasks before tomorow’s meeting and come prepars with suggestions for improvement.

-Thanks,
+Thanx,
 Alex
 ```
 ## Output